oracle/python-cx_Oracle/doc/src/variable.rst

     Return the value at the given position in the variable.
 For variables created using the method :func:`Cursor.arrayvar()` the value returned will be a list of each of the values in the PL/SQL index-by table.
-For variables bound to DML returning statements where the attribute `cx_Oracle.__future__.dml_ret_array_val` is set to the value True, the value returned will also be a list corresponding to the returned data for the given execution of the statement (as identified by the pos parameter).
+For variables bound to DML returning statements, the value returned will also be a list corresponding to the returned data for the given execution of the statement (as identified by the pos parameter).
-    For variables bound to DML returning statements and the attribute `cx_Oracle.__future__.dml_ret_array_val` is not set or is set to the value False, the value returned depends on the number of rows returned by the first execution of the statement.
-If pos is a valid index into that array then the value at that index will be returned; otherwise, None is returned.

 .. attribute:: Variable.inconverter